-Assessing the Microcirculation With Handheld Vital Microscopy in Critically Ill Neonates and Children: Evolution of the Technique and Its Potential for Critical Care
+Corrigendum: Assessing the Microcirculation With Handheld Vital Microscopy in Critically lll Neonates and Children: Evolution of the Technique and Its Potential for Critical Care

-- 2Department of Intensive Care, Erasmus University Medical Center, Netherlands
+- 2Department of Intensive Care, Erasmus University Medical Center, Rotterdam, Netherlands

-Edited by:Frontiers I. Pediatrics, Frontiers Media SA, Switzerland
+Approved by:Frontiers Editorial Office, Frontiers Media SA, Switzerland

 Copyright © 2019 Erdem, Ince, Tibboel and Kuiper.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.